-Promoting Positive Relationships
+Positive Relationships

-The school is highly committed to developing a nurturing approach and promoting positive relationships.
+The school is committed to developing a nurturing approach and promoting positive relationships.
 Like every community, our school is built on the relationships within it, across it and its connections with others.
 Every member of staff is responsible for establishing and maintaining positive relationships with each other, with parents and with partners and most importantly with the young people in their care.

-Our expectations of our young people are high.
-Some young people may require additional support to help them to regulate, and the school will work positively with the young person and their parents, and other partners, as appropriate, to ensure positive outcomes are achieved.
+Our expectations of behaviour for children and young people are high.
+Some children may require additional support in relation to their behaviour, and the school will work positively with the young person and the parents, and other partners, as appropriate, to ensure positive outcomes are achieved.

 North Ayrshire Council is committed to the principles of restorative practices.
-This is a solution-focused approach to managing conflict and resolving difficulties - it serves to promote healthy relationships that enable better behaviour and better learning.
+This is a solution-focused approach to managing behaviour and resolving difficulties and which promotes healthy relationships that enable better behaviour and better learning.

-The school has a learning code to ensure the safety and well-being of all and parents are asked to support the school fully in this matter.
+The school has a code of conduct to ensure the safety and well-being of all and parents are asked to support the school fully in this matter.

-School Code
+School Code of Conduct